dongxiao0401/Superpixel_QEM/README.md

 You can download [the Berkeley Segmentation Dataset BSDS500](https://www2.eecs.berkeley.edu/Research/Projects/CS/vision/bsds/) from here.

+Acknowledgement:
+The "merging-swapping" optimization code is built on the basis of source code release by Dr. Michael Garland (http://mgarland.org/papers.html)

 ## BibTex:
 If you find our code or paper useful, please consider citing